 These tips will make your task easier

-This process will help you remove most of the dirt from the water, and the sand will be ready to clean with the freshwater.
+- Turn the vacuum again and remove the dirty water from the bucket.
+This process will help you remove most of the dirt from the water, and the sand will be ready to clean with fresh water.

 Why is gravel used in the aquarium tank?

-Here are some of the benefits of the Gravel.
+Here are some of the benefits of Gravel.

 Natural Habitat for fish: